PiwikPRO/ferajna-devops/redis-not-so-boring/presentation/slides.md

 #### Sentinel fundamentals

 * Sentinel process is independent of Redis, can be even deployed on separate machine
-* One sentinel can monitor multiple Redis clusters
+* One sentinel can monitor multiple Redis masters, that have different replicas
 * Sentinels form a cluster, that monitors and configures Redis master and replicas

 ----